BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 1. Membership is open to all interested in the science of crystallography, without restriction by nationality or place of residence.

-2. There shall be six classes of membership, as follows:
+2. There shall be seven classes of membership, as follows:

 (a) Ordinary Members;